lexpostma/Rickies/Details.md

 -   Add the site to you homescreen to get the best experience, with a nice app icon, splash screen, and no browser chrome.
 A screen filled with Rickies content.
 -   When added to your homescreen, there is also no share button from the browser anymore.
 So I added a share button to the top corner, but only in standalone mode.
 And it opens the native share sheet you already know.
 If your OS does not support this, it will fall back to a simple “copy URL” action.
--   The website has support for the safe areas on your (iOS) devices.
+-   The website has support for the safe areas on your devices (like the iPhones with notch).
 So you don’t get big black bars at top and bottom, even when you add it to your home screen.
 -   Full support for the system light and dark mode.
 -   When added to and opened from the homescreen, you can pull to refresh the page.
 -   The rubber banding overscroll at both the top and bottom background colour matches the content of the page itself and feels more native when installed as a web app.